Despras History, Family Crest & Coats of Arms

 The surname Despras was first found in Champagne, but one of the earliest records of the name was Pierre Desprès (1288-1361), a French Cardinal during the period of Avignon Papacy.
 He was son of Raymond II Desprès, seigneur of Montpezat.
 He was bishop of Riez in 1318 and Archbishop of Aix (1318-1320.)

-Important Dates for the Despras family
+Early History of the Despras family

 This web page shows only a small excerpt of our Despras research.
 Another 22 words (2 lines of text) covering the years 1310, 1693, 1733, 1742, 1752, 1765, 1783, 1792, 1807, 1832, 1834, 1851, 1862, 1868, and 1888 are included under the topic Early Despras History in all our PDF Extended History products and printed products wherever possible.